What is Mastercard? A comprehensive guide to the global card network

 • North America and Europe: Mastercard is heavily used in the United States, Canada, the United Kingdom, and several countries in Europe.
 The network handles a wide variety of transaction types, from buying groceries to settling multimillion-dollar B2B contracts.

 • Latin America: In countries such as Brazil, Argentina, and Mexico, Mastercard is a standard payment method.
-The company partners with local banks to offer specialized products tailored to the financial needs of these countries.
+The company partners with local banks to offer specialized products customized to the financial needs of these countries.

 • Middle East and Africa: Mastercard is growing in popularity in places such as the United Arab Emirates and South Africa.
 The network is also expanding into less mature financial markets in sub-Saharan Africa.